Star Trek IV: The Voyage Home: Filming

 The scene in which Uhura and Chekov question passersby about the location of nuclear vessels was filmed with a hidden camera.
 However, the people with whom Koenig and Nichols speak were extras hired off the street for that day's shooting and, despite legends to the contrary, knew they were being filmed.
 In an interview with StarTrek.com, Layla Sarakalo, the extra who said, "I don't know if I know the answer to that...
 I think it's across the bay, in Alameda," stated that after her car was impounded because she missed the warnings to move it for the filming, she approached the assistant director about appearing with the other extras, hoping to be paid enough to get her car out of impoundment.
 She had been told to act naturally, and so she answered them and the filmmakers kept her response in the film, though she had to be inducted into the Screen Actors Guild in order for her lines to be kept.

 Vulcan and the Bird-of-Prey exterior was created with a combination of matte paintings and a soundstage.
 Nimoy had searched for a suitable location for the scene of the Enterprise crew's preparations to return to Earth, but various locations did not work, so the scene was instead filmed on a Paramount backlot.
 The production had to mask the fact that production buildings were 30 ft away.
 A wide-angle shot of Spock on the edge of a cliff overlooking the scene was filmed at Vasquez Rocks, a park north of Los Angeles.
 The Federation council chamber was a large set filled with representatives from many alien races.
-Production manager Jack T. Collis economized by building the set with only one end; reverse angle shots used the same piece of wall.
+Production designer Jack T. Collis economized by building the set with only one end; reverse angle shots used the same piece of wall.
 The positions of the Federation President's podium and the actors on the seats were switched for each shot.
 Since The Voyage Home was the first Star Trek film to show the operations at Starfleet Command, Bennett and Nimoy visited NASA's Jet Propulsion Laboratory to learn how a real deep space command center might look and operate.
 Among the resulting set's features was a large central desk with video monitors that the production team nicknamed "the pool table"; the prop later became a fixture in USS Enterprise-D's engine room on the television series Star Trek: The Next Generation.